 In July 2007, we announced the commencement of construction of a new 1,668-bed correctional facility in Adams County, Mississippi.
-Construction of the new facility is estimated to be completed during the fourth quarter of 2008 at an estimated cost of approximately \$105.0 million.
-During the second quarter of 2008, we announced that we would increase the size of the Adams County Correctional Center to 2,232 beds at an incremental cost of \$30.0 million.
-We currently expect construction of these beds to also be completed during the fourth quarter of 2008.
-We do not currently have a management contract to utilize these new beds, but will market the new beds to various existing and potential customers.
+During the second quarter of 2008, we announced that we would increase the size of the Adams County Correctional Center to 2,232 beds.
+Construction of the new Adams County facility is estimated to be completed during the fourth quarter of 2008 at an estimated aggregate cost of approximately \$130.0 million.
+In February 2008, we announced our intention to construct our new 2,040-bed Trousdale Correctional Center in Trousdale County, Tennessee.
+We have begun construction of our new Trousdale Correctional Center and expect to complete construction of the facility during the first quarter of 2010 at an estimated cost of approximately \$143.0 million.
+We do not currently have a management contract to utilize either of these facilities, but will market the new beds to various existing and potential customers.

 In October 2007, we announced our intention to construct our new 3,060-bed La Palma Correctional Center located in Eloy, Arizona, which we expect to be fully utilized by the CDCR.
 We expect to complete construction of the new La Palma Correctional Center during the first quarter of 2009 at an estimated total cost of \$205.0 million.
-However, we opened a portion of the new facility and began receiving inmates from the state of California during the third quarter of 2008, and expect to continue to receive additional California inmates through completion of construction, as phases of the facility become available.
+However, we opened a portion of the new facility and began receiving inmates from the state of California at this facility during the third quarter of 2008, and expect to continue to receive additional California inmates through completion of construction, as phases of the facility become available.